top of page

 One of the key ingredients in this herbal infusion is the Oltukai tree, or the African wild olive (Olea europaea subsp. africana).
 The Maasai boil the leaves and bark of this tree with their tea, creating a slightly bitter, earthy infusion that has incredible healing properties.
 This addition cleanses the blood, eases stomach discomfort, and helps calm the nerves.

-But that’s not all – the Maasai don’t just drink this tea when they're sick.
-They consume it regularly to maintain vitality, boost the immune system, and support overall well-being.
-In Maasai culture, plants aren’t just medicine – they are a part of daily life.
-Whether it’s in their tea, meals, or rituals, the Maasai are masters of using the natural world to support their health.
+But that is not all.
+The Maasai do not only drink this tea when they are sick.
+They enjoy it regularly to maintain vitality, boost the immune system, and support overall well-being.
+In Maasai culture, plants are not just medicine.
+They are woven into daily life.
+Whether in tea, meals, or rituals, the Maasai have mastered the art of using the natural world to support health and strength.

-Each herb added to Almajani is selected for its unique health benefits, from improving digestion to increasing mental clarity.
-It’s a perfect example of the Maasai’s holistic approach to health – a tradition that connects them with nature in ways that modern medicine often overlooks.
-The tea is a remedy, a preventative measure, and a source of strength, all rolled into one.
+Each herb added to Almajani is chosen for its unique health benefits, from improving digestion to enhancing mental clarity.
+It is a perfect example of the Maasai holistic approach to health, a tradition that keeps them deeply connected with nature in ways modern medicine often overlooks.
+The tea serves as a remedy, a preventative measure, and a source of strength, all in one.

 So, the next time you sip on a cup of Almajani, remember that you’re drinking more than just tea.
 You’re partaking in a centuries-old Maasai tradition that’s been used to restore balance, nurture the body, and strengthen the spirit.